Tosche/Alcarin-Tengwar/README.md

 ## Disclaimer
 The Brill fonts are owned by Koninklijke Brill NV.
 They are not licensed under the OFL but under licenses of their own, both [non-commercial](https://brill.com/page/BrillFont/brill-typeface) and [commercial](https://fonts.ilovetypography.com/superfamily/Brill).

-Alcarin Tengwar is not in any official way associated with either Koninklijke Brill NV or Tolkien Estate.
+Alcarin Tengwar is not in any official way associated with either Koninklijke Brill NV or Tolkien Estate (though I have received the blessing of the former; not 100% unofficial).
 It also does not contain any graphical elements of Brill.

 Also, I am a typeface designer, not a linguist.
 My knowledge on Tengwar and is rusty; if/when you raise issues, I would appreciate an attitude and vocabulary as if you would explain to a newbie.